Using DISC for Conflict Resolution in the Workplace

 By contrast, when conflict is managed effectively, it can spark innovation, reveal blind spots, and foster stronger relationships.
 Mike’s team developed trust and became more effective once they built a habit of calling on each person to weigh in on decisions and project plans.
 They also instituted 5- to 10-minute cooldown breaks when things became tense, but afterward, they immediately returned to the topic and reached a resolution.

 Mike became more comfortable with the idea that each of his team members needed to weigh in, but that did not obligate him to please everyone when he was pressed to make a final decision.
-Each of these strategies benefited specific DISC styles within the team, and these are productive conflict examples that many teams can easily implement.

 Benefits of Applying DISC to Conflict Management